 This chapel is one of the true pearls of the Historical center, just near San Domenico square.
 It displays the outstanding and famous statue of the Veiled Christ.
 This marble sculpture carved by Giuseppe Sammartino in 1753, shows the figure of Christ lying under an incredibly thin veil.
 His facial features, body, and wounds are visible through the cloth and create incredible visual effects.
 Don’t forget to visit the underground chamber where you can admire the Anatomical Machines, a male and a female human skeletons with intact artery and vein systems.

 Food in Naples is a tourist attraction!
 Let’s start with the pizza, the symbol of Naples together with the Vesuvius and the blue sky.
 It is an ancient traditional dish that you can find in any street or restaurant: fried pizza, cut into pieces, filled, with or without tomatoes, with vegetables or seafood, it can satisfy the most demanding taste.
 If you stop at a restaurant you will have to decide if to start your meal with a pizza or a plate of spaghetti.
 Naples, is also the home town of spaghetti, according to the Neapolitan tradition with tomatoes or seafood.
 But you won’t have any doubts about how to finish your meal: babà, pastiera or a sfogliatella if you haven’t had already one during the morning!
-These are only extremely few examples of the numerous delicacies you may enjoy in Naples.
-A good reason to visit Naples.

 It is one of the most important and leading archeological museums in the world, particularly noteworthy for the Greek and Roman sculptures and the mosaics recovered from Pompei.
 But surely outstanding is the marble grouping of the 12-foot tall Farnese Bull, the largest ancient sculpture ever found, carved from one marble piece.
 It is called so because it belongs to the Farnese family’s collection of ancient Roman statues also housed here.

-Although Naples is so rich in ancient valuable works of art, modern art is acquiring a more and more significant role.
+Although Napoli is so rich in ancient valuable works of art, modern art is acquiring a more and more significant role.
 The MADRE museum, that is a museum of contemporary art Donna Regina, is housed in a XIX century building and offers permanent collections of works of Italian and international artists as well as single exhibitions.

 Amalfi and Sorrento coasts and Islands

-If you are planning to spend some days in our area you should also visit the stunning Amalfi and Sorrento coasts with breathtaking views and characteristic towns, but also the islands of Capri, Ischia, and Procida.
+Visit the stunning Amalfi and Sorrento coasts with breathtaking views and characteristic towns, but also the islands of Capri, Ischia, and Procida.
 They may be reached by car or bus or train or of course hydrofoils for the islands.
 These are all places known all over the world and it will be quite difficult for you to decide which site you’ve loved best or where you’ve had your best meal.

 Pompei and Ercolano

 Pompei and Ercolano are considered the most magnificent and important archeological sites in the world.
 The ruins of amphitheaters, baths, mosaics, temples, shops, and houses give a unique view into the lives of ancient Romans.
 The two towns hit by the eruption of the Vesuvius in 79AD have perfectly preserved thanks to the ashes that covered them and walking along their streets is a fascinating and moving experience.
-Both of them are a few kilometers far from Naples and can be easily reached by car, train, and bus.
+Both of them are a few kilometers far from Napoli and can be easily reached by car, train, and bus.